iamwizzdom/slideWiz/README.md

 - `file` - This attribute takes an array containing objects of the slide-show content.

-> slideWiz currently accepts 4 attributes in each of these objects as listed below.
+> slideWiz currently accepts 4 attributes in each of the file objects as listed below.

 - `src` - This takes the image url